Indian Super League: Timeline

-The Indian Super League is currently contested by 14 clubs.
+The Indian Super League is currently contested by 13 clubs.
 A total of 17 clubs have participated in the Indian Super League since its inception in 2014.
 Most of the clubs that have contested in this league were founded as franchise teams for the league.
 Six of these clubs have been competing in this league since its inaugural season.
 The league started with eight clubs but has now expanded to 13 clubs participating in it every season.
 The eight original clubs included Atlético de Kolkata (renamed as ATK FC), Chennaiyin, Delhi Dynamos (rebranded as Odisha FC), Goa, Kerala Blasters, Mumbai City, NorthEast United and Pune City.
 In the 2017–18 Indian Super League, two new teams, Bengaluru FC, which entered the league after having a successful spell in the I-League, and Jamshedpur FC, a newly formed franchise club, made their debuts in the league, increasing the number of participating teams from eight to ten.
 At the end of the 2018–19 Indian Super League, Pune City announced that it will be shutting down its operations.
 It was the first club in the history of the league to stop its operations.
 Its place was taken up by Hyderabad who took their place in the succeeding season.
 In the same season, Delhi Dynamos relocated to Bhubaneswar and rebranded itself as Odisha FC.
-The ISL follows the Major League Soccer model as a closed league—with no promotion or relegation—that expands by adding teams in new cities or relocating existing clubs, such as when the Delhi Dynamos became Odisha FC.

 In 2020, the demand for the two Kolkata giants – East Bengal and Mohun Bagan – to be playing in Indian Super League increased.
 In June 2020, KGSPL, the owners of ATK, officially disbanded ATK and acquired an 80% stake in the football division of Mohun Bagan.
 Thus, Mohun Bagan joined the Indian Super League in the 2020-21 season.
 In September 2020, Shree Cement acquired a 76% stake in East Bengal along with the club's sporting rights and East Bengal also joined the ISL in the 2020–21 season.
 This increased the number of teams to eleven.
-In the 2023–24 season, Punjab FC became the first club to be promoted from the I-League to the ISL, taking the total amount of clubs to 12.
+In the 2023–24 season, Punjab FC became the first club to be promoted from the I-League to the ISL, taking the total number of clubs to 12.
 Mohammedan SC and Inter Kashi were promoted to the 2024–25 season and 2024–25 season as the 13th and 14th club respectively.

-On 7 October 2025, Hyderabad FC announce official relocate to Delhi and rename to SC Delhi.
+On 7 October 2025, Hyderabad FC announced their official relocation to Delhi and renamed their club to SC Delhi.